50 Employee Engagement Survey Questions to Use in 2025

-Employee engagement is no buzzword—it’s a critical driver of business outcomes, especially as remote and hybrid workforces grow in 2025.
-Keeping employees connected, satisfied, and motivated is both a challenge and an opportunity for HR leaders.
+Employee engagement is a critical driver of business outcomes; however, keeping employees connected, satisfied, and motivated presents both a challenge and an opportunity for HR leaders.

-According to a recent Gallup study, only 23% of employees feel engaged at work.
-This honest feedback highlights a huge gap that organizations must address to remain competitive.
+According to Gallup's latest State of the Global Workplace report, employee engagement dropped to 21% globally in 2024, with disengagement costing the global economy $8.9 trillion annually.
 This lack of a positive employee experience impacts productivity and fuels turnover, with disengaged employees more likely to leave their roles.

 So, how do you tackle these challenges head-on?
 Try leveraging employee surveys to gather actionable feedback.
 Ask the right questions, and uncover insights into company culture, leadership effectiveness, job satisfaction, and how well your workplace supports remote and hybrid teams.

-Let’s dive in and discover how to turn feedback into results.
+Let's dive in and discover how to turn feedback into measurable workplace improvements.

 But how do you effectively measure something as nuanced as engagement?